neptune-mutual-blue/protocol/docs/Unstakable.md

 ### unstake

-Reporters on the winning camp can unstake their tokens even after the claim period is over.
+Reporters on the valid camp can unstake their tokens even after the claim period is over.
- Warning: during claim periods, you must use `unstakeWithClaim` instead of this to also receive reward.
+ Unlike `unstakeWithClaim`, stakers can unstake but do not receive any reward if they choose to use this function.
+ **Warning:**
+ You should instead use `unstakeWithClaim` throughout the claim period.

 ```solidity
 function unstake(bytes32 coverKey, bytes32 productKey, uint256 incidentDate) external nonpayable nonReentrant